mainwp/mainwp-child/readme.txt

 * Additional CSS and Cosmetic Tweaks

 = 0.29.13 =
-* Enhancement: Faster backups by using less file descriptors
+* Enhancement: Faster backups by using fewer file descriptors

 = 0.29.12 =
 * Added: Attempt to overwrite site time limit settings to help prevent timeouts
-* Added: Attempt to reset site time out timer at intervals to help prevent timeouts
+* Added: Attempt to reset site time-out timer at intervals to help prevent timeouts

 = 0.29.11 =
 * Changes for an update to Client Reports Extension